fzhu2e/p2k/README.rst

 --------

 * LiPD to pickle format conversion
+* Plot the locations of the records in a Pandas DataFrame on a map
-* Load CESM/iCESM NetCDF file
+* Load CESM NetCDF file
-* Annualize CESM/iCESM data
+* Annualize CESM data
-* Find the CESM/iCESM grid at the cloest location based on given lat/lon
+* Find the CESM grid at the cloest location based on given lat/lon
 * Proxy System Modeling - Icecore